 When I take the clubs out in Houston, I expect to play poorly.
 In fact, I have never broken 80 in the state of Texas yet I break 80 over 50% of the time in my home state of North Carolina.
 I even break 80 when I play mountain courses that have Bentgrass greens.

 If you go into Houston with the mindset that you aren’t going to shoot your normal rounds you will have a great time.
 Make a mental note that it gets extremely hot and humid in the summer months so you may want to avoid playing golf in June, July and August.
 Also remember that Houston tends to get a lot of rain during the summer months because of the humidity.
 You may have to get out early in the morning to have any chance to get 18 holes in.

-My lawyer friend Mario Madrid has explained to me many times that different parts of Houston offer different “levels” of water during the summer but it seems every time I am in the area the courses seem to be wet.
+My construction lawyer friend Robert Lovein has explained to me many times that different parts of Houston offer different “levels” of water during the summer but it seems every time I am in the area the courses seem to be wet.
 When you add a wet course to one that plays long and with difficult greens it is a recipe for disaster.
 This is something to think about when considering your options when trying to play golf in Houston.